-A Difficult Start for the Xbox in Japan
+A Difficult Start for Xbox in Japan

 New Generations and More Problems

-Fault of Microsoft or the Japanese market?
+Microsoft's fault or the Japanese market?

 Finally, let’s leave Velberan’s opinion on this subject…